 Unlike being a delivery driver, you have more control over who you pick up and where you’re going as an Uber driver.
 This gives you the freedom to make money on your schedule and within your comfort zone, as you won’t be surprised with any trips an hour away from home.
 For parents and others with limited schedules, this can be a huge benefit.

 You will need a valid driver’s license and a clean driving record, but no prior professional driving experience is necessary.

 Do you like typing?
 Are you comfortable with tons of numbers, stats, and bits of information?
 Data entry could be just the thing you’re looking for.

 As a data entry specialist, you’ll be tasked with entering information into a system for a company.
 For entry-level data entry spots, no experience is necessary but you will need to be a fast typist that’s also accurate.
-This role can sometimes be done remotely as well, giving it more appeal to those interested in working odd schedules or traveling while they work.
+This role can sometimes be done remotely as well (or even as an overnight job), giving it more appeal to those interested in working odd schedules or traveling while they work.

 This job can be in-house, requiring you only do data entry for a single company.
 It can also be freelance or agency-based, in which case you’d work with a number of clients.
 Take note of the employer when looking for data entry positions, as freelance positions will generally be more flexible but can also have tighter turnaround times.

 You can find data entry jobs on most job boards, but FlexJobs does a particularly great job at helping you find remote data entry jobs.

 If you’re interested in trying FlexJobs, read our review to learn more about the site and use promo code WEALTH to save 30% on your subscription.

 #10.
 Freelance writer